tbrowder/brlcad-usgs-topo-tools/README.md

 Current converters are available or are under development for:

-* GMTED2010
 * SDTS DEM

 USGS elevation data used for this project were obtained from several sources:

-* GMTED2010: The USGS Earth Explorer at <http://earthexplorer.usgs.gov/>.
-Note that registration is required to download data (registration is free).
 * SDTS DEM: The Geo Community site at <http://data.geocomm.com/dem/demdownload.html/>.
 Note that you are required to have a Geo Community account for any downloads (membership is free).
+* Other formats: The USGS Earth Explorer at <http://earthexplorer.usgs.gov/>.
+Note that registration is required to download data (registration is free).

 See file 'INSTALL' for dependency, building, installation, and uninstallation instructions.